vasicek58/vasicek58.github.io/README.md

         - voxel_xxx
     - ___header_info.csv

 NB: You will get a validation error if your structure is not set like this.
-As an example structure we have a test data folder loaded that has already done through the preparatory script - see `neuroinflammation_set_spatial_study.zip` as reference dataset.
+As an example structure we have a test data folder loaded that has already done through the preparatory script - see `neuroinflammation_set_spatial_study` in `sample_data.zip` as reference dataset.
 Extract this folder, then drag the directory into the drop window of the application to load in the dataset.

 ## How to use